Massless fermions in uniform flux background on $T^2\times R$: Vacuum quantum numbers from single-particle filled modes using lattice regulator: Conclusions

 \section{Conclusions}

 A classification of the monopole quantum numbers in three-dimensional QED is usually done by considering the fermion spectrum in the background of a spherical monopole.
 This is a local operator and the transformation properties of the zero modes can be obtained by a study of the generalized angular momentum operator.
 One typically used radial quantization, $r=e^\tau$, where $\tau$ is the Euclidean time and the $r=0$ is mapped to $\tau=-\infty$.
 The Hamiltonian is defined on $S^2$ and the monopole has a constant flux on each $S^2$ in $\tau=(-\infty,\infty)$.
 The quantum numbers as extracted from $S^2\times R$ computation could be obtained by computation of two point functions on the lattice with periodic boundary conditions.
 However, it is difficult to regulate the $S^2$ computations directly on the lattice.
 Therefore, we considered an analogous problem of uniform flux on $T^2$ and studied the spectrum of the fermion Hamiltonian in order to gain understanding of how the vacuum quantum numbers arise when lattice regulator is used.
 Unlike $S^2$ where the monopole is invariant under a continuous rotation, we only have discrete $\frac{\pi}{2}$ rotations on $T^2$.
 Such a study is of relevance from the viewpoint of Dirac spin liquids~\cite{Song:2018ccm,Song:2018ial} where the transformation of the monopole operators are considered on lattices with different discrete symmetries.
 In addition to the transformation properties of the zero modes of the lattice operator under $\frac{\pi}{2}$ rotations, we also need to look at the transformation properties of all eigenmodes since we look at the full transformation property of the multi-particle ground states and this includes filling all negative energy states of the Hamiltonian.
 Considering $2N_f$ flavors ($N_f$ parity invariant pairs), we found that the transformation properties of the half-filled many body state on the lattice is not the same as the one in the continuum.
 The set of continuum states that transform as $e^{i\frac{\pi}{2}j}$ in the continuum along with the associated symmetry group gets non-trivially mapped to a $j^-_L(j,Q)$ when we consider the lowest energy state and to a $j^+_L(j,Q,L)$ when we consider the highest energy state.
+To make sure that our lattice observations are not due to lattice artifacts, we used exactly massless overlap fermion which preserves the flavor symmetry even at finite lattice spacings, and studied the vacuum quantum numbers at multiple values of lattice spacings at fixed background fluxes.
+Even though we reduced the continuous symmetry group on $S^2$ to the discrete group rotation on $T^2$, we have shown that we cannot ignore the transformation property of the fully filled negative energy state.
+Furthermore, we were able to take the continuum limit by including the transformation of the full vacuum state and not just the contribution of the zero modes as is done in a continuum analysis on $S^2\times R$.
+Given the observed significance of negative energy states on the torus, it would be important to regulate the theory on $S^2\times R$ and study the continuum limit of the transformation properties.

 \acknowledgments R.N. acknowledges partial support by the NSF under grant number PHY-1913010 and PHY-2310479.